SHEDOOMTC/My-Lessons-with-Gromacs-2/box-solv-ion/Readme.md

 **Prerequisites**

-1. There must be a a folder with  n subfolders named dir{0..n}
+1. There must be a a folder with  n subfolders (walkers) named dir{0..n}

 2. Copy the cordinate file (.gro) of the various walkers into each subfolder (this must be the only cordinate file present)